dolphin-emu/dolphin/Readme.md

 Please read the [FAQ](http://dolphin-emu.org/docs/faq/) before use.

-##System Requirements
+## System Requirements
-* OS:
+* OS
     * Microsoft Windows (Vista or higher)
     * Linux or Apple Mac OS X (10.7 or higher).
-        * Unix like systems other than Linux might work but are not officially supported.
+        * Unix-like systems other than Linux might work but are not officially supported.
+* Processor

-* Processor: A CPU with SSE2 support
+    * A CPU with SSE2 support.
-  A modern CPU (3 GHz and Dual Core, not older than 2008) is highly recommended.
+        * A modern CPU (3 GHz and Dual Core, not older than 2008) is highly recommended.
+* Graphics
-* Graphics: A reasonably modern graphics card (Direct3D 10.0 / OpenGL 3.0).
+    * A reasonably modern graphics card (Direct3D 10.0 / OpenGL 3.0).
-  Direct3D 11 / OpenGL 4.4 recommended.
+        * Direct3D 11 / OpenGL 4.4 recommended.

-##Installation on Windows
+## Installation on Windows
 Use the solution file Source/dolphin-emu.sln to build Dolphin on Windows.
 Visual Studio 2013 is a hard requirement since previous versions don't support many C++ features that we use.
 Other compilers might be able to build Dolphin